 - Wash jars, lids and bands in warm soapy water.
 Set bands aside.
 Place lids in small saucepan covered with water on stove over medium-low heat.
 Prepare boiling water bath canner.
 Heat your canning jars in simmering (not boiling) water until ready for use.

 - Cut stem end off peppers; slice in half lengthwise and discard seeds and pulp (you can keep some of the seeds and pulp for extra heat).
-Puree peppers in food processor along with 1 cup cider vinegar until smooth.
+Finely chop Jalapeño peppers.

 - Add fruit pectin all at once and continue to boil hard for 1 minute, stirring constantly.
 Remove the jelly from heat and skim foam, if necessary.